Lisa Gralnick: Selected exhibitions

 Her work can be found in numerous public collections including the Museum of Arts and Design in New York, the Museum of Fine Arts, Boston, Houston, the Renwick Gallery at the Smithsonian American Art Museum in Washington DC and the Stedelijk Museum in Amsterdam.

 Awards and honors

-During her career Gralnick was received numerous grants including 2 from the National Endowment for the Arts (1988 and 1992), 4 New York Foundation for the Art Fellowships (1987, 1991, 1995, and 1998), an Eli Lilly Foundation Grant to fund exhibition at Ball State University (2004), and the Louis Comfort Tiffany Foundation Grant in 1993.
-She also participated in 2 oral interviews.
-One was with the Columbia University Archives of American Art, Avery Art and Architecture Library, New York in 1994 and the other was with the Smithsonian Archives of American Art, Oral Interview in 2008.
+During her career Gralnick received numerous grants including two from the National Endowment for the Arts (1988 and 1992), four from the New York Foundation for the Art Fellowships (1987, 1991, 1995, and 1998), an Eli Lilly Foundation Grant to fund an exhibition at Ball State University (2004), and a grant from the Louis Comfort Tiffany Foundation in 1993.
+She also participated in 2 interviews.
+One was with the Columbia University Archives of American Art, Avery Art and Architecture Library, New York in 1994, and the other was with the Smithsonian Archives of American Art in 2008.

 Controversies

 In 2023 Gralnick was cited with disorderly conduct for exposing her breasts to a student in a disagreement about the student's attire.